Mitesh0101/MongoDB/README.md

 ---

 ## 🏗️ 2.
 Create (Inserting Data)
-Time to add some data so we actually have something to query.
+I practiced adding data to the database to ensure I have records to query.

 ### Single Insert
 To add a single document: